marionegroponzi/devbook/src/java.md

 It seems some JDK do not include jshell.
 With the java provided by `brew install --cask temurin` works.

-For commands whithin Jshell type `/`
+For commands within Jshell type `/`